vee-upatising/Heart-Disease-Regression/README.md

 # Regression
-Exploring Regression with Regression Trees, K Nearest Neighbor, Ridge, and Lasso
+Exploring Regression with Regression Trees, K Nearest Neighbor, Ridge, and Lasso using K-Fold Cross Validation

 # Data
 The goal of this project is to find a mapping of these features to risk in heart disease